 CIYEC Scales up Efforts to Boost China-Japan Youth Business Cooperation

-The Liangma Silk Road International Lecture Hall Launching Ceremony and China-Japan Young Entrepreneurs Business Meeting, co-organized by the China International Youth Exchange Center (CIYEC) and the Japanese Chamber of Commerce and Industry in China, was held on Jan 26 in Beijing.
+The Liangma Silk Road International Forum Launching Ceremony and China-Japan Young Entrepreneurs Business Meeting, co-organized by the China International Youth Exchange Center (CIYEC) and the Japanese Chamber of Commerce and Industry in China, was held on Jan 26 in Beijing.

 With the theme of "Pooling Youth Strength and Deepening China-Japan Business Cooperation", the event aimed to chart a course for young entrepreneurs to contribute to world economic recovery and better guide the youth of the two countries to participate in the building of China-Japan relations in the new era.

 More than 80 representatives of young entrepreneurs from China and Japan had a deep exchange of views on cooperation during the event.

 Sino-Japanese guests launch the first Liangma Silk Road International Forum on Jan 26 at the Twenty-first Century Hotel.

 Zhu Hongren, Executive Vice-chairman and Director-General of the China Enterprise Confederation and the China Enterprise Directors Association, and Howard Ozawa, Executive Vice-President of Canon Inc, Chief Representative of Canon Asia Group and President and CEO of Canon (China) Co Ltd, delivered the first keynote speeches at the Lecture Hall.